Urvashi137/Customer-Segmentation/README.md

    - NumPy
    - Scikit-learn
    - Matplotlib
-   - LLM
+   - LLM (for generating segment insights)
 ## What I Did
-- Cleaned and processed the dataset
+- Cleaned and preprocessed real-world e-commerce data
-- Performed customer behavior analysis
+- Performed RFM (Recency, Frequency, Monetary) analysis to understand customer behavior
+- Normalized features for clustering
-- Applied K-Means clustering
+- Applied K-Means clustering to segment customers
-- Created customer segments
+- Evaluated and interpreted different customer segments
-- Used LLM to describe each segment
+- Used LLM to generate meaningful descriptions and insights for each segment
 ## Results
 Identified customer groups like:
    - High-value customers
-   - Frequent buyers
+   - Loyal customers
    - Low-engagement users
 ## How to Run
 - Install required libraries:
    - pip install pandas numpy scikit-learn matplotlib
 - Run the Jupyter Notebook
 ## About
-This project was created as part of my learning in Data Analytics and Machine Learning.
+This project was developed as part of my learning in Data Analytics and Machine Learning, combining traditional clustering techniques with modern AI (LLM-based insights).